facelessuser/pymdown-lexers/README.md

 The idea was to add the custom Pygments lexers here, and build a package that specifies the correct entry points.
 When it is installed, the custom lexers can be used as if they were native.

-I don't actually imagine many lexers will be added to this, but they are not necessary to use PyMdown.
+I don't actually imagine many lexers will be added to this, but they are not needed to use PyMdown.

 # Included Lexers